jruels/automation-dev/labs/gh_module/index.md

     - name: Create a github Repo
       github_repo:
         github_auth_key: "{{ github_token }}"
           username: "YOUR GITHUB USERNAME HERE"
           name: "Hello-World"
           description: "This is your first repository"
           private: yes
           has_issues: no
           has_wiki: no
           has_downloads: no
          state: present
       register: result
     - debug: var=result

 ```
-{% endraw %}

 Run the playbook and it will display a dictionary of inputs passed in.